Encrypted headless Raspberry Pi running Gentoo

 Published: July 6th, 2024

-It took me about a week to get Gentoo running on a Raspberry Pi 4B with full disk encryption, but I’m happy with the result and I learned a couple of things.
-I wanted to share my findings so no one else has to spend that much time trying to figure this out. :)
+Setting up Gentoo on a Raspberry Pi 4B with full disk encryption took me about a week, but I’m happy with the result and learned several things along the way.
+I want to share my findings so others don’t have to spend as much time figuring this out.

-Note that this is a rough outline, not a step-by-step guide on how to install Gentoo.
+Note that this provides a rough outline, not a step-by-step guide for installing Gentoo.

 What my setup involves

-I could have also used a monitor and keyboard to set this up instead of a serial connection.
-I think this would have been significantly easier overall; however, since I’ll be using the Raspberry Pi headlessly, I wanted to know how to set it up without a keyboard and monitor.
+I could have used a monitor and keyboard instead of a serial connection.
+This would have been easier overall.
+Since I planned to use the Raspberry Pi headlessly, I wanted to learn how to set it up without a keyboard and monitor.

 Covering the microSD card installation

 I mainly followed Gentoo’s official Raspberry Pi Install Guide and Raspberry Pi4 64 Bit Install to get an initial Gentoo installation on a microSD card.
-However, I’d like to talk about some pain points I faced during this process.
+I want to discuss some difficulties I encountered during this process.

-The hardest parts about installation for me were getting the wireless networking and serial console to function.
+The most challenging parts of the installation were getting wireless networking and the serial console working.
 I’ll cover each separately.

 Wireless networking

-Functional wireless networking required getting a couple of things right:
+Getting wireless networking functional required handling a couple of tasks correctly:

-1. Downloading the firmware, placing it in the appropriate locations, and creating a couple of symbolic links.
-This is covered in the Gentoo wiki.
-I found referencing the Raspberry Pi OS directory listing for /usr/lib/firmware/brcm/ helped me to see what the symbolic link naming scheme was.
+1. Download the firmware, place it in the appropriate locations, and create symbolic links.
+The Gentoo wiki covers this process.
+I found that referencing the Raspberry Pi OS directory listing for /usr/lib/firmware/brcm/ helped me understand the symbolic link naming scheme.

 Here’s what a working /usr/lib/firmware/brcm/ looks like for me (though note that I haven’t tested bluetooth):